 The program is highly flexible.
 You can choose to do it in one day in a 1-2 hour session, or spread it out over several weeks by showing 3-4 images each week.
 You can decide whether to use some or all of the images.

 Step 1) DISCUSSION - The class will discuss the artwork together, using the questions below as a guide.
+In addition, each painting has two unique questions you will see when you click on an image.

 - Why should we be concerned about human impact on the environment?